idiap/bob/python/doc/TutorialsIO.rst

 and perform encoding.
 The output file can be as easily loaded using :py:meth:`bob.io.load`.

-For improved control over the format and codecs used for a specific encoding or decoding operation, you must directly use either :py:class:`bob.io.VideoReader` or :py:class:`bob.io.VideoWriter` classes.
+For finer control over the loading, saving, format and codecs used for a specific encoding or decoding operation, you must directly use either :py:class:`bob.io.VideoReader` or :py:class:`bob.io.VideoWriter` classes.
 For example, it is possible to use :py:class:`bob.io.VideoReader` to read videos frame by frame and avoid overloading your machine's memory.
 In the following example you can see how to create a video, save it using the class :py:class:`bob.io.VideoWriter` and load it again using the class :py:class:`bob.io.VideoReader`.
 The created video will have 30 frames generated randomly.

 .. note::